sendbird/sendbird-uikit-react/SAMPLES.md

 };
 ```

-Find out more about `UserMessageParams` and `FileMessageParams` on the [API reference of Sendbird Chat SDK for JavaScript](https://sendbird.com/docs/chat/v4/javascript/ref/interfaces/_sendbird_chat_message.UserMessageCreateParams.html).
+Find out more about `UserMessageCreateParams`, `UserMessageUpdateParams` and `FileMessageCreateParams` on the [API reference of Sendbird Chat SDK for JavaScript](https://sendbird.com/docs/chat/v4/javascript/ref/modules/_sendbird_chat_message.html).

 ### Chat header